digicademy/cobj_xslt/Documentation/Introduction/Index.rst

 Other interesting use cases
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Many more ideas spring to mind where you could make use of the XSLT object.
+Many more ideas come to mind where you could make use of the XSLT object.
 Here are some:

 Transform flexform content.
 Might come in handy if you use